Google Moves To Debian For In-house Linux Desktop - Slashdot

 same question as above, now sans binaries: what if they allow their devs to build straight from Google's trunk and are allowed to take them home for personal use?

-Ubuntu seems to be faltering (Score:4, Interesting)
+Ubuntu seems to be faltering (Score:5, Interesting)

 Having been a big Ubuntu fan (yes, including Unity) for quite a while now, I have been severely underwhelmed by the 16.04 LTS.
 The thing that really gives me pause (in addition to the basic instability of what is supposed to be a stable release) is the show-stopper bugs in major projects that have gone not only un-fixed, but unaddressed for nearly two years.